Astronomaly at scale: searching for anomalies amongst 4 million galaxies

 \section{Conclusions}

-Anomaly detection on a large scale is critical for scientific discovery in current and future astronomical datasets.
+Anomaly detection on a large scale is critical for scientific discovery in current and future astronomical data sets.
 Computational challenges are abundant and more often than not, supervised methods are used to detect ``new'' sources that are of the same type as ones already identified.
 The search for novel anomalies requires unsupervised methods and has previously been applied on relatively modest scales using frameworks like \astronomaly{}.
-In this work, we have applied \astronomaly{} to a much larger scale; 3 884 404 galaxies obtained from the DECaLS DR8.
-This was a test to determine if these methods could be applied on significantly larger scales and if they could find interesting sources in the relatively unexplored DECaLS dataset.
+In this work, we have applied \astronomaly{} to a much larger scale: 3 884 404 galaxies obtained from the DECaLS DR8.
+This was a test to determine if these methods could be applied on significantly larger scales and if they could find interesting sources in the relatively unexplored DECaLS data set.

 We looked at various options for selecting a DECaLS subset to study and discovered that the choice of data selection criteria had a significant impact on the balance between scalability and discovery, which is important for detecting anomalies.
 If the selection criteria incorporated are too strict, anomalies might be overlooked.
-The selection criteria we used impacted the number of gravitational lens candidates identified within our evaluation set and would consequently constrain the number of such candidates within the larger dataset used.
-We were unable to identify a set of cuts that could reduce the dataset size while retaining all the lens candidates.
+The selection criteria we used impacted the number of gravitational lens candidates identified within our evaluation set and would consequently constrain the number of such candidates within the larger data set used.
+We were unable to identify a set of cuts that could reduce the data set size while retaining all the lens candidates.